LeenuJain/SOLID-PRINCIPLE-USING-PYTHON/README.md

 You might think, The code looks pretty big now, but even if you want to add another method now, you dont need to change anything in existing code. just create a new class and simply create its object.

 ## Liskov Substitution Principle (LSP)
 Any Derived class should be able to substitute its parent class without consumer knowing it.
+The behavior of a subclass should be consistent with the behavior of the parent class. in simple words a subclass or derived class must able to do all the things that a parent class do.LSP is about **behavioral correctness in substitution**.
+Example :
-The behavior of a subclass should be consistent with the behavior of the parent class. in simple words a subclass or derived class must able to do all the things that a parent class do.LSP is about **behavioral correctness in substitution**. let's suppose we have a bird class in which two methods are there, one is fly another is eat, now there is two derived classes one is parrot & second is ostrich, so parrot class can perform both fly & eat, but ostrich cannot fly.
+let's suppose we have a bird class in which two methods are there, one is fly another is eat, now there is two derived classes one is parrot & second is ostrich, so parrot class can perform both fly & eat, but ostrich cannot fly.
 Here LSP failed.

 ```python